-Once you've logged into a cloud storage account, you can navigate through your folders and see your files.
+Tap the + button to add your preferred cloud service to the accounts list, then select it and log in when prompted.
+Once you've done so, you can navigate through your folders and see your files.
 You can upload, download, move, and delete supported file types including PDFs, forScore-specific formats (4SC, 4SS, and 4SB), audio files, comma-separated value (CSV) files, and some text formats (TXT, RTF, DOC, and DOCX) which are automatically converted to PDFs for you once downloaded.

-Tap on a file to download it, and a copy will be saved into your forScore library.
-If a file with the same name already exists in your library, you'll be asked to duplicate or overwrite the file, or to cancel the transfer.
+Tap on a file to download it and a copy will be saved to your forScore library.
+If a file with the same name already exists, you'll be asked to duplicate or overwrite the file, or to cancel the transfer.
 Tap the stop button in the middle of the progress wheel to cancel a file transfer.